 Chazelle drops captivating set-pieces (e.g., the struggle to film a knight’s kiss; Nellie’s first talkie; and the dark and depraved tour of the Hollywood sewers) between tired and-or shapeless ones (e.g., the dull orgy in the first reel, which introduces us to our main ensemble; Nellie’s visit to a sanitarium, and her attempt to rebrand her image and fit in with high society).
 To cap things in grand style, he even gives us a sentimental end montage of famous movie moments that I suppose is his (failed) way of saying that the magic of the medium is worth the human cost paid (i.e., the exhaustion and defeat).
 That art redeems.

 Chazelle’s ambition is part of the show.
 When I saw Babylon in the theater, I leaned into it.
 On rewatching it for this review, I found much of it tedious.
 The pace is the core problem.
-Chazelle has energy and ideas to burn; and yet I’m hard-pressed to say whether the movie (which clocks in at 188 minutes) would be better at twice, or half, its length.
+Chazelle has energy and ideas to burn; and yet I’m hard-pressed to say whether the movie (which clocks in at 188 minutes) would be better at twice, or half, the length.
 The tapestry he tries to weave is too big for its runtime, yet some roles strike me as under-imagined; and this last fact adds a deflating factor.
 Halfway through the movie (when the characters must deal with the transition to talkies), we’re spent.
 The movie isn’t breathing as it should.
 Chazelle and co. could have stretched, trimmed, or jettisoned parts of it to bring off the cinematic symphony he envisioned, but which parts and how he and his editing team might have shaped them—I can’t say.
 I suspect, though, the issue involves more than just the edit.
 I wonder if the script needed another pass.

 Still, Babylon has much to commend it.
 Shot by Linus Sandgren, the movie evokes old L.A. (and its industrial hub, Hollywood) as well as any movie I’ve seen.
 (I especially love the moment when Nellie dances to her car as the sun rises over the desert hills of a then-nascent Bel Air.)
 Composed by Justin Hurwitz, the score sticks with you.
 It recalls the jaunty, vaudeville panache of an earlier time without feeling on the nose.
 Everyone in the cast appears committed to their roles, too.
 Pitt and Smart, both excellent, share a quiet scene of truth-bearing that hits like a freight train.
 As a manic director, Spike Jonze shines.
 There’s also a funny bit where Manny reins in a crowd of extras from skid row.
 I don’t even mind the Singin’ in the Rain (1952) callbacks.